krtk-097/subtitle-generator/Readme.md

-## Subtitle Generator
+## Video Subtitle Generator

-- A small project where you can generate subtitles of videos in any language, it uses the power of whisper.
+- A small project where you can generate subtitles of videos in any language, it uses the open source library whisper.